CastilloAnthony/CS-4800_Project_Sherlock/README.md

 - Vel Perez-Barba

 ## Capabilities
-- Accept User Given IP Addresses
+- Accept user given IP addresses and Website
-- Store Given IP Addresses for future examination
+- Store given IP addresses for future examination
-- Poll servers every (elapsed period) and stores that info
+- Poll IP addresses, websites, and servers every (elapsed period) and stores that info
-- Display an uptime/downtime histogram
+- Display an uptime/downtime histogram, pie chart, or using some other means
+- A webui will be used to manage the program.
 - TBD